 Testing before re-teaching

-Of course, once students have had an initial, possibly unsuccessful attempt at retrieving a memory, at that point the teacher should re-teach it.
+Of course, once students have had an initial, possibly unsuccessful attempt at retrieving a memory, at that point the teacher should re-teach it and make use of memory aids, such as mnemonics to support children to memorise key information.
 This time, when it is remembered again, the memory will be stronger.
 That is why some schools start each maths lesson with a problem from the previous lesson.

 Optimising the process